Thank you for all your kind comments upon this series of posts.

 What next?
 Trim and neaten the edges and buy more stuff!

 Billboards have arrived, so I’ll find some suitable era adverts for them.

 I’m still putting off doing the scenery – It shouldn’t be attempted until I’ve done as much as possible that needs work under the board.
 One such item is installing streetlamps, there are many styles available.
 I will look for 50’s to cover the possible eras of the layout (50s – 70s).

 I’m half inclined to take up the track and modify it.
 An article I found points out that the sleepers and gaps between them are not to scale, recommending a few are removed and a 6mm gap between each sleeper.
-Doing so and then filling the gap with a mix of ballast, dirt and greenery can achieve amazing levels of realism, such as this example.
+Doing so and then filling the gap with a mix of ballast, dirt and greenery can achieve amazing levels of realism.

 The only issue there is the track is glued down rather than nailed – and the PVA is pretty strong, probably more than the track itself!
 One to ponder.
 Next issue will have an update on options.

 I’ll need to come up with a backdrop and fix a board up for that.
 Possibly a brewery to maintain the theme?